cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes Part 2.md

 In [this issue](https://github.com/rails/rails/issues/52074) someone asked this same problem and the explanation is that Rails now expects enum values to match DB values.

+Fixed by setting the default enum value in the factory of patient serviceability check.

-# ✅ Error with PayerAuthorization and BatchLoader
+# Error with PayerAuthorization and BatchLoader ✅

 Association: Episode -> PayerAuthorizations (aliased Authorizations).